Mighty-Data-Inc/ctf-adversarial-ai/README.md

 ## Example Transcripts

-To see what this simulation produces in practice, check the `transcripts/` folder which contains real runs of the program:
+To see what this simulation produces in practice, check the `transcripts/` folder which contains real runs of the program.
+Each run occurred sequentially after the previous one -- that is, the accumulated learnings from each successful attack were used for informing the defender in subsequent trials.
+As such, the bot grew progressively more resistant to various attack techniques.

 - **`transcript-0001.txt`**: A "Suspicious Parent" persona (mother trying to access her adult daughter's medical records to find evidence of drug abuse) successfully social engineers the CSR into changing the account email address, demonstrating how detailed personal knowledge and emotional appeals can bypass security protocols.